Providers

 Gillian is passionate about providing an inclusive and affirming environment for all those seeking care.
 She earned her Master’s degree in Social Work from the University of Oklahoma in 2019, but has been working in the broader social services field for over 10 years in a variety of capacities.
 She works with trauma, including PTSD and C-PTSD, acute and chronic grief/mourning, systemic oppression, family conflict/abuse, depression and anxiety.
 Her therapeutic approach can be described as humanistic and she incorporates somatic and cognitive techniques in practice.
 She is a strong believer that trust and safety are the foundation of therapy.
 She will work with you to identify what approach best fits your individual or family needs, so that you/your family feel safe, valued, and understood.
 Her space will always be LGBTQ2S+ affirming, anti-racist, body-positive, compassionate and non-judgmental.
 She will accept you and provide quality care to you exactly as you are.

-Tanya Glover, MS, LMHCA
+Tanya Glover, MS, LMFTA

 Therapist (she/her/hers)